shieldgenerator7/DnD-Stories/Agranari/Agranari DnD Races.md

 Bears work with animals most of the time.

+### Rancher

-Rancher – Most bear villages trade in livestock.
+Most bear villages trade in livestock.
 They raise, breed, and slaughter livestock species like cows, pigs, chickens, etc. This is a major trade good for them.
 They also herd sheep for their wool.

+-   HealPerDamage: Advantage x1

 Medic – Bears are very often trained in medicine, and given Garaftle’s Blessing, which allows them to do a great bit of healing.
 Most bear medics live in other villages, where they serve as the main medic.

+### Veterinarian

-Veterinarian – A bear trained in medicine might pursue a career in taking care of sick and injured animals, traveling from village to village making house calls for the various livestock and pets that find themselves in unfortunate situations.
+A bear trained in medicine might pursue a career in taking care of sick and injured animals, traveling from village to village making house calls for the various livestock and pets that find themselves in unfortunate situations.

+-   HealPower: Advantage x2
+-   BloodlustPower: Disadvantage x1

+### Monster

-Monster – When a bear gives in to their desire to eat and consume flesh, they lose themselves to this insatiable goal, becoming a monster scarier than any feral beast.
+When a bear gives in to their desire to eat and consume flesh, they lose themselves to this insatiable goal, becoming a monster scarier than any feral beast.
 They tend to be quickly hunted down, but rumors say some escaped to the mountains.

+-   BloodlustPower: Advantage x2
+-   DamageRequiredPerBonus: Advantage x2
+-   Wisdom: Disadvantage x2

 Counselor – Their natural inclination towards empathy allows them to help others understand their situation in a different light, and help them navigate it to improve their lives.